 As stated, drugs fool the brain by interfering with the normal neurotransmitter processes.
 For example, they might trick the brain into releasing a neurotransmitter to a synapse when there is no signal from the body or overcommit too much of the neurotransmitter into the synapse, causing disruptions and hallucinations.

-This can be further confused by the environment and actions of the drug user that might cause signals in the brain to be misinterpreted.
-Abnormal messages sent through the brain’s communication system will start to reinforce faulty messages in the brain causing short-term and long-term issues for the user.
+This can be further confused by the environment and actions of the drug user which might cause signals in the brain to be misinterpreted.
+Abnormal messages sent through the brain’s communication system will start to reinforce wrong messages in the brain causing short-term and long-term issues for the user.